 - a list of sources that they would like to access (applicants must check availability of these sources in the Library's online catalog before submitting applications),

-The centers accept application by email through the contact information below.
+The centers accept applications by email through the contact information below.

 More information on U-M holdings can be found on the Asia Library website or by contacting the library assistant at 734.764.0406.

-The LRCCS Asia Library Travel Grant program is funded in part by a Title VI National Resource Center grant from the US Department of Education.
+The Nam Asia Library Travel Grant program is funded in part by a Title VI National Resource Center grant from the US Department of Education.

 Lieberthal-Rogel Center for Chinese Studies contact: